API Reference · v1

 FieldFormatDescription

-If your system already has NBA game IDs, use GET /v1/nba/games/by-nba-id/:nbaGameId to translate to our ID.
+If your system already has a league-assigned game ID, use GET /v1/:sport/games/by-league-id/:leagueGameId to translate to our ID.

 Integration patterns